awsdocs/amazon-connect-admin-guide/doc_source/claim-phone-number.md

 ## Request a Special Phone Number<a name="special-request"></a>

-To request a special phone number that you don't already own, create a support case\.
+To request a special phone number that you don't already own, or a phone number that you don’t already own in another country, create a support case\.
 It can take 2\-6 weeks for us to fulfill your request\.

 1. Go to [Create case](https://console.aws.amazon.com/support/cases#/create)\.